Find a Qualified Attorney Near You

 The green card marriage interview usually takes place at the USCIS office.
 The married couple is usually required to be present during the interview.
 The USCIS officer conducting the interview will ask questions about the couple’s living arrangements, relationship, and shared responsibilities.
 They could also ask for proof of their shared life together.

-The USCIS officer may also conduct a Stokes interview to assess whether it is a fraudulent marriage.
+The USCIS officer may also conduct a Stokes interview to assess whether the marriage is fraudulent.
 Here, an immigration official would interview the couple separately.
 They would ask each of them to answer questions and compare them for inconsistencies.
 The interviewing officer can cover personal and intimate topics.
-This includes "Which side of the bed does each partner sleep?" or "Where did the spouse celebrate their last birthday?"
+This includes “Which side of the bed does each partner sleep?” or “Where did the spouse celebrate their last birthday?”

-However, it is essential to remember that it is the USCIS's decision whether they will conduct the interview.
-The green card interview questions may be waived if the USCIS officer determines that it is unnecessary to establish the immigrant's eligibility for a green card.
+However, it is USCIS’s decision whether to conduct the interview.
+The green card interview questions may be waived if the USCIS officer determines that it is unnecessary to establish the immigrant’s eligibility for a green card.

 Ensure that you keep all necessary documents and evidence of your relationship.
 You and your spouse should bring all this evidence as supporting documents.

-Supporting documents may include but are not limited to the following:
+Supporting documents may include, but are not limited to:

 - Letters